matejnavara/travel-tech-think-blog/content/posts/2021-04-10_100DaysOfCode-pt3/index.md

 ## Day 41 - 10/04/2021

-New day and chapter 3 of the 5 part blog documentation.
+New day and start of chapter 3 of the 5 part blog documentation.
 I realise it's quite an unstructured mess so each one come with a disclaimer...

 Anyway now after getting the whole `DB -> API -> App` flow working I will build out a few more endpoints.
 One big one is the core motivication endpoint which gets a random quote of the chosen category.
 This will be the basis of the motivication notification: